Countries hosting Afghan refugees

 Soldiers have so far evacuated more than 5,200 people, 2,000 of them on the last day.
 Joe Biden’s government has promised to evacuate 22,000 vulnerable Afghans through an allied refugee operation.

-The United States requires third countries to place asylum seekers temporarily in Afghanistan for the duration of the visa process.
+The United States urges third countries to place asylum seekers temporarily in Afghanistan for the duration of the visa process.
 Uganda has already promised to host 2,000 refugees.

 United kingdom